 What It Must Achieve

-We believe that this programme should give you three core things for yourselves, for your organisations and for the sector:
+We believe that this programme should give three core things for attendees, for their organisations and for the sector:

 - The key qualities and competencies of resilient leaders in the sector

 - Expertise to develop innovative, sustainable organisations